Cycle classes in overconvergent rigid cohomology and a semistable Lefschetz $(1,1)$ theorem: Introduction

 \begin{theoremu}[\ref{mainss}] $\cur L$ lifts to $\mathrm{Pic}(\cur X)_{\Q}$ if and only if $c_1(\cur L)$ lies in $H^2_\rig(X/\cur{E}^\dagger)\subset H^2_\rig(X/\cur{R})$. \end{theoremu}

 There is also a version for logarithmic line bundles on $X_0$.
 The general philosophy of $p$-adic cohomology over $k\lser{t}$ is that the $\cur{E}^\dagger$-structure $H^i_\rig(X/\cur{E}^\dagger)\subset H^i_\rig(X/\cur{R})$ is the equicharactersitic analogue of the Hogde filtration on the $p$-adic cohomology of varieties over mixed characteristic local fields.
 With this in mind, this is the direct analogue of Yamashita's semistable Lefschetz (1,1) theorem \cite{Yam11}.
 As a corollary, we can deduce a global result on algebraicity of cohomology class as follow.
 Let $F$ be a function field of transcendence degree 1 over $k$, and $X/F$ a smooth projective variety.
 Let $v$ be a place of semistable reduction for $X$, with reduction $X_v$.
-Then there is a map
+In this situation, we can consider the rigid cohomology of $X/K$ (see \S\ref{glob}), and there is a map